 We experienced a lot of HOT days on this trip.
 This 50% merino wool, 50% Tencel, racerback tank was the perfect solution for days of intolerable heat.
 At 150gsm, this is a lightweight, breathable tank.
 The drop tail and contrast panel in the back add a nice, feminine touch.
-Brooke chose to go with this shirt in Moss, but it comes in Clay and Coal as well.
+She chose to go with this shirt in Moss, but it comes in Clay and Coal as well.
 This was the perfect shirt to beat the heat in the Egyptian desert.

-This has officially become Brooke’s new favorite t-shirt!
+This has officially become her new favorite t-shirt!
 It is 89% merino wool thread, spun around 11% nylon core for durability and odor resistance.
 At 170gsm, this is a midweight t-shirt for all climates.
-Brooke has the Slate color, and it comes in Midnight as well.
+She has the Slate color, and it comes in Midnight as well.
 She wore it on the beach in Hawaii and during some super-sweaty days in Thailand.
 Not only does the construction of the shirt allow for breathability, but the color hides sweat very well.
 Since returning from our trip, she has dressed it up with scarves or colorful jewelry to wear to work.

 The technical aspects of the women’s slim rivet pants are virtually the same as the men’s version described above.
 These are a stretchy, all-weather, skinny, ankle pant.
-Brooke wore these pants during transit travel to stay warm on flights.
+She wore these pants during transit travel to stay warm on flights.
 She also found them very useful on our tour days of various mosques and temples, which required women to wear long pants or skirts.
 She went with the same shadow color that I chose.
-As Brooke has mentioned before, “These are the only women’s technical travel/outdoor pants that I have found that actually look nice!”
+As she has mentioned before, “These are the only women’s technical travel/outdoor pants that I have found that actually look nice!”
 The water resistance definitely came in handy on a couple of the rainy days we experienced.

 As you can likely tell, I have been extremely impressed with these clothes from Western Rise!
 The pants, shorts, and shirts perfectly into my round-the-world packing list and provided the perfect blend of style, comfort, durability, and technical features.
 I definitely recommend picking up a few items from Western Rise for your travels.
 When someone cares as much about every detail as Will does, the clothes can’t help but turn out awesome!
 Use the discount code LOOPHOLETRAVEL at checkout to receive 10% off your order!